capolitsch/trendfiltering/README.md

 ### [Package website](https://capolitsch.github.io/trendfiltering/)

-A suite of tools for denoising one-dimensional signals with trend filtering.
+A suite of tools for denoising one-dimensional data sets with trend filtering.
 Optimizing the hyparameter via Stein's unbiased risk estimate or $V$-fold cross validation with a customizable validation loss functional, and one-standard-error rules.
 Relaxed trend filtering, and various bootstrap